Pragu3704/CBR-Internship-files/README.md

 2. str_info2.sh:
  -	This script processes .str files from the .vcf.gz chunks based on the provided popmap files.
- -	This is done with the help of a Python script vcf_to_str_big.py.
+ -	This is done with the help of a Python script, vcf_to_str_big.py.
  -	Each file will be named out_popname_chr(number)_xxx.str, where xxx is the corresponding chunk number.
  -	Followed by this step is the running of the infocalc.pl script on the .str files to generate result files of the form result_popname_chr(number)_xxx.csv.
  -	These files will be stored in the respective out_str subdirectories corresponding to the popname of the .str and .csv files (SAS, EAS, EUR, AFR, and AMR).